godspeedsystems/gs_doc/docs/microservices/workflows.md

 #### 6.6.14 com.gs.aws

 Interacts with AWS to use its various services and methods. `params` is the list of params to the AWS service methods.
+We are using AWS v3 style services.

+> Please refer [AWS S3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-s3/classes/s3.html) for AWS S3 methods.

 ```yaml
 summary: upload s3